FachiHD/TruthTableCreator/README.md

 given a statement as a string.
 You can get a string representing such a truth table by calling the [get_representational_string](src/solver.py) method which returns a string representing the truth table.

+### Bot
+This script contains a discord bot which can be run by passing a token.
+Currently two commands are supported [solve](src/bot.py) and [clear_cache](src/bot.py).
+The first parses a given string and sends the truth table in the channel.
+Should the message be over 2000 which is the discord message character limit the truth table will be send in a file.
+Because the bot also supports the caching of truth tables for performance reasons there exists [clear_cache](src/bot.py) which clears the internal cache.

+The cache works by first pre-processing the statement and then calculating its hash and afterwards checking if that hash has been saved in [cached](src/cached).